 This turkey marinade is a combination of olive oil, fresh herbs, spices and citrus, all blended together to make the most tender and juicy turkey ever!
 A quick and easy way to infuse flavor into your holiday turkey with minimal effort.

 There are so many different ways to prepare a Thanksgiving turkey, whether it’s a smoked turkey, deep fried turkey, or this marinated turkey.
 A foolproof way to end up with a beautiful and delicious bird each and every time!
+Serve your turkey with my favorite Instant Pot cranberry sauce for a memorable meal.

 I’ve made turkey dozens of different ways, but one of my favorite ways to flavor this classic holiday dish is with a turkey marinade.
 This blend of olive oil, herbs and spices gives the turkey a rich and complex flavor, and helps to prevent it from drying out in the oven.